Welcome to Casa Vicens Gaudí

 The building and routes have been adapted with different resources to facilitate and improve visitors’ experience at Casa Vicens.
 Accessible tour for people with people with reduced mobility.

-* Reduced admission: Students from 12 to 25 years old, senior (+65 years), member large or single-parent family and people with disabilities.
+* Reduced admission: Students from 12 to 25 years old, senior (+65 years), member large or single-parent family and person with functional diversity.

-** Free admission: Children up to 11 years, disabled person’s companion, ICOM members and the Super3 Club.
+** Free admission: Children up to 11 years, person with functional diversity’s companion, ICOM members and the Super3 Club.

 Visit Casa Vicens at your own pace, staying as long as you like; we provide recommended routes.